aheed/max-home/scribble/scratch.md

 Everything should be scriptable.
 For so many reasons.
 I did not mention this among the project goals, it's just something I take for granted with any project.
 I was a bit shocked to find there is no easy way to automate builds with Unity.
 It's point-and-click.
 That would be OK for a toy, not for a serious development environment.
 There is a service named "Unity Build Automation" provided by Unity.
 This a managed service.
 An attempt to lock Unity game developers into Unity's own eco system.
 Using any other kind of automation seems discouraged.
 Who wants "Unity Version Control"?
 Not me.
-The appears to be a free plan for Unity Devops, but I'm still not interested.
+There appears to be a free plan for Unity Devops, but I'm still not interested.

 Since collision detection in a 3D level obviously require objects to overlap in all 3 dimensions, we can not take the same liberties in 3D as the 2D scene.